hecomi/uDesktopDuplication/README.md

 uDesktopDuplication
 ===================

-**uDesktopDuplication** is Desktop Duplication API implementation for Unity.
+**uDesktopDuplication** is a simple Desktop Duplication API implementation for Unity.

 ScreenShot